PLangHQ/plang/Documentation/blogs/Syncing.md

 * Your data is yours.
 Data is not yours when you use a service; Google (or any other service) can [close your account at any time](https://www.jefftk.com/p/how-likely-is-losing-a-google-account) without ever giving you an explanation.
 * Speed.
 Apps should become faster as they don’t need to retrieve data from the internet.
 * Privacy and Security by default.
 Data lives on your computer, and you will not sell it (at least it’s your choice); no service can look at your data.
-It is also expensive to hack indiviual computers rather then services with millions of users.
+It is also expensive to hack individual computers rather then services with millions of users.
 * No “End of Service.”
 Services often close their doors.
 When your app & data live on your computer, you will never have an end of service.
 * [Backend development is a fraction](https://youtu.be/VLgmjzERT08?si=CxgzZQtis3wDv1hC&t=1194) of what is needed with the "regular" way, which means lower overhead and costs.